 In this interactive workshop, students will identify and learn different theories and types of negotiations.
 Negotiating effectively is important in any profession, but it is critical for attorneys to sharpen and hone these skills for the benefit of clients.
 Negotiations occur at all levels of an attorney's practice, whether that practice is in a small firm environment, in litigation, in a corporate setting, or working with a governmental entity.
 Students will apply their negotiation skills to a variety of situations.
 Class time will be divided between discussion of selected readings, interactive negotiations, and guest attorneys who will discuss some of their own negotiated agreements.
 Class attendance and participation is mandatory Course enrollment is typically limited due to the nature of simulations.
+Repeat Rule: May be repeated for a maximum of 6 credits.
+Grade Mode: Letter Grading

-LSK 925 - Policy Considerations in Evolving Areas of the Law Credits: 2
+LSK 925 - Policy Considerations in Evolving Areas of the Law Credits: $\mathbf{2}$

 Technology regulation is expanding in both scope and geography, and becoming inextricably linked with national security and politics.
 This course explores how the judicial, legislative and executive branches grapple with commercial and government interests in developing policy with respect to antitrust, patent, copyright, privacy, data, and security issues.
 The course will enable students to explore various perspectives related to policy-making, and will feature a series of speakers representing the different branches of government, lobbyists, and private companies in their respective approaches to the development and applications of technology-related legal fields.
+Grade Mode: Letter Grading

-LSK 927 - Intensive Trial Advocacy Program
+LSK 927 - Intensive Trial Advocacy Program Credits: 2

-The Intensive Trial Advocacy Program (ITAP) is a multi-part, full-immersion program where students will learn the goals of trial advocacy.
+The Intensive Trial Advocacy Program (ITAP) is a multi-part, fullimmersion program where students will learn the goals of trial advocacy.
 The methods for achieving those goals will include: case analysis; direct and cross examination; admission and use of exhibits; opening statements and closing arguments; witness preparation.
+Grade Mode: Law Satisfactory/Unsatisfactry